tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Add the armor’s magic bonus to the total hit points restored when you receive healing from any source (champion: bonus x2; epic: bonus x4).

 **Quirk:** Wild and raucous.

 ---

+#### Ghostplate

+_Recharge 11+:_ When you take damage from an attack targeting your AC, take only half damage unless damage resistance has already halved the damage.

+**Quirk:** Fears holy ground.

+---